 Only Madagascar-source income is taxable for non-residents.

-Revenue of foreign businesses providing services to a Madagascar taxpayer that do not have a permanent establishment (PE) in Madagascar is subject to WHT at a rate of 10% of any income realised in Madagascar.
-However, dividend income is exempt and financial loan interest is subject to WHT of 20%.
+Revenue of foreign businesses providing services to a Madagascar taxpayer that do not have a permanent establishment (PE) in Madagascar is subject to WHT at a rate of 10% of any income realised in Madagascar, including dividends.
+However, financial loan interest is subject to WHT of 20%.
 See the Withholding taxes section for more information.

 Local income taxes